Instructor: Tim Chumley

 • Topic: Section 3.2: Stationary distributions.
 We begin our discussion of how to turn the problem of understanding limiting distributions from a question about limits to a question about algebra.
 This entails introducing the idea of a stationary distribution and solving linear systems of equations.

-• Class materials: Lecture notes, Stationary distributions
+• Class materials: Lecture notes, worksheet, worksheet solutions

 • After class: Post a question on Piazza about Problem 3 in today’s worksheet or some other piece of class material so far.
 Feel free to respond to others’ questions.
 For Tuesday, read Examples 3.8 and 3.11 and the definition of communication class.